-Employees at Minneapolis Community & Technical College in the following areas are vaccinated through our Bloodborne Pathogen/Exposure Control Plan: Facilities, Nursing, Dental Assistant, Physical Education, Public Safety, Machine Tool, and HVAC.
+Employees at Minneapolis Community & Technical College in the following areas are vaccinated through our Bloodborne Pathogen/Exposure Control Plan: Facilities, Nursing, Dental Assistant, Physical

+Education, Public Safety, Machine Tool, and HVAC.

 If you are an employee in one of these departments and decline the Hepatitis B shots you must fill out a declination form and return it to Human Resources.
-This form can be found:

-The Bloodborne Pathogens/Exposure Control Plan can be found:
+Please review the Bloodborne Pathogens/Exposure Control Plan.